cruftyoldsysadmin/cruftyoldsysadmin/resume.md

 Member of an internationally distributed ops team supporting a roll-out of a new platform offering to replace a suite of monolithic services for the hospitality industry.

 * Supported 120+ engineers across 7 timezones
-* Automated AWS infrastructure with Puppet, Salt, Cloudformation
+* Automated AWS infrastructure with Puppet, SaltStack, Cloudformation and Jenkins
-* Achieved 99.999% overall service availability over a three-year period Automated Jenkins CI/CD infrastructure
-* Integrated Clarify, LDAP, & Duo for federated AAA internal & external services Enabled developer self-service processes with Rundeck & Puppet
+* Integrated Clarify, LDAP, & Duo for federated AAA internal & external services
-* Puppet maintenance in a high-volume codebase with dozens of daily deployments
+* Enabled developer self-service processes with Rundeck & Puppet

 **Percussion student - Istanbul -_12/2014 to 03/2016**
 Took a sabbatical to study Turkish hand percussion and backpack around Europe.

 **Sr. DevOps Engineer (R&D) - [Nokia/HERE Technologies](https://here.com/) - Berkeley, CA - _08/2013 to 01/2016_**

-Supported development operations of a 50+ engineer mapping R&D team Replaced datacenter operations with 5,000+ nodes of daily spot instances requests processing 2TB per day of image, video, lidar, and mapping and fleet telemetry data
+Supported development operations of the mapping R&D team

+* Replaced datacenter operations with 5,000+ nodes of daily spot instances requests processing 2TB per day of image, video, lidar, and mapping and fleet telemetry data
 * Implemented Cloudformation, Chef and AWS:Opsworks to replace ad-hoc python scripts
 * Decreased dataset ingestion time by 90% time with a 10GB direct connection, and Aspera Instrumented our production pipeline with Ganglia, ELK, Sensu, and Graphite